phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

 \subsection{Simulation}

-Following the validation of the presented algorithm and its implementation, we now present an example where we used the simulator to estimate the performance of quantum computers.
-We consider \emph{product formula} approaches to Hamiltonian simulation.
-Here a time evolution $\exp(iHt)$ for $H = \sum_l \alpha_l P_l$ is discretized in small time steps, and performing $\exp(i \phi P_l)$ for small angles $\phi$ (exactly the native operations of the simulator).
-However, this does introduce a discretization error.
-This error scales with the system size.
-For electronic structure, the system size is measured in terms of the number of (spatial) orbitals, where $N$ orbitals correspond to a Hilbert space of $2N$ qubits.
-We measure the error in terms of the ground state energy error, which is the relevant metric when using Hamiltonian simulation as a subroutine for ground state energy estimation using quantum phase estimation.
+The simulator is applied to estimate the Trotter-error scaling for product-formula Hamiltonian simulation, where $N$ spatial orbitals map to $2N$ qubits.

+For the numerical results, we use a Hamiltonian modelling a ruthenium ligand complex (see section \nameref{sec:hamiltonian_prep}).
+When performing a Trotter-product formula (Eq.~\eqref{eq:define trotter hamiltonian}) or the deterministic part of the partially randomised algorithm \cite{gunther2025phase}, the Hamiltonian terms are reordered lexicographically so that Pauli rotations sharing a common suffix are grouped via Eq.~\eqref{eq:core}.
+Fig.~\ref{fig:ruth-hist} shows the resulting group-size distribution at $n=40$ qubits.
+At $k=9$ (the partitioning used for 512 GPUs), groups of size $L \geq 100$ are common; the average group size is $108$ (Table~S1).
+Fig.~S3 of the Supplementary Material shows how average and median group size scale with the number of qubits.

-For the numerical results we use a Hamiltonian which models a ruthenium ligand complex, see section \nameref{sec:hamiltonian_prep} for details.
-To deal with the large number of terms in the Hamiltonian, we use a partial randomization scheme \cite{gunther2025phase}.
+To deal with the large number of Hamiltonian terms in the most efficient way, we use a partial randomisation scheme \cite{gunther2025phase,gunther2025use}.
 We simulate quantum phase estimation to reproduce the ground state energy as it would be computed by a quantum computer.
-In Fig.~\ref{fig:trotter-error-scaling}, we present one of the main results of the simulation: the scaling of the Trotter error with system size, up to 32 qubits (16 orbitals).
-This scaling is captured by a parameter $C_{gs}$, defined in section \nameref{sec:algorithm_desc}.
+Fig.~\ref{fig:trotter-error-scaling} presents one of the main results of the simulation: the scaling of the Trotter error with system size, up to 32 qubits (16 orbitals).
+This scaling is captured by the Trotter-error prefactor $C_{gs}$, defined by $\epstrot = C_{gs}\,\delta^{2}$ with $\delta$ the Trotter step size (see \nameref{sec:algorithm_desc}).
 For quantum algorithms using product formula simulations, the cost scales with $\sqrt{C_{gs}}$.
-We compare the results with an easy-to-compute analytical upper bound.
-We find that our numerically computed values of $\sqrt{C_{gs}}$ are around 100 times smaller than the theoretical upper bound.
-Consequently, for the task of ground-state energy estimation, our results imply significantly lower cost compared to the rigorous but loose upper bound on $C_{gs}$.
-The empirically computed data points in Fig. \ref{fig:trotter-error-scaling} show that $C_{gs}$ generally increases with system size, as expected, but only moderately so.
-The numerical calculation exhibits a less regular relation than then the theoretical scaling of the upper bound, making it rather challenging to find precise estimates of $C_{gs}$ based on the upper bound alone.
+The numerically computed values of $\sqrt{C_{gs}}$ are one to two orders of magnitude below the analytical upper bound (Fig.~\ref{fig:trotter-error-scaling}). $C_{gs}$ increases with system size but less regularly than the upper bound.